Recreation, including Special Events & Exercise

 Sherri Gallick, an AFAA Certified Instructor, leads classes on Monday, Wednesday & Thursday from 8:30 - 9:30 a.m. at IH Clubhouse, located at 4523 Canada Road.

 What is Lakeland Fitness?
 Lakeland Fitness is a fun way to beat boredom when it comes to exercise.
 The class combines several fitness disciplines such as yoga, pilates, dance, general aerobics and calisthenics to improve muscle strength, stamina, coordination, balance, flexibility and cardio.
 The 1st half of class is similar to a zumba gold and/or aerobics, however there is no need worry about keeping up with every move because as long as you are moving & having fun that is the goal!
 The class is low impact, but most movements can be adapted to make them more intense or less demanding to accommodate your fitness level.

 The class age range has been from 35-79 but is suitable for anyone that strives to get in shape and wants to stay in shape.
 Sherri Gallick was a Kansas City Chiefs Cheerleader and taught fitness in Kansas City prior to her career as an executive in the Consumer Products Industry.
 Now she has traded her high heels in for tennis shoes and her suits for spandex & a ball cap.
 As a degreed professional and certified instructor, she wants to make an impact by educating people on the benefits of health, fitness and quality of life.
-Now in her 50's, Sherri feels the aches and pains of a maturing body.
-However, she can attest to the importance of maintaining your health and staying in shape.

 Silver Sneakers (Exercise & Strength-building)